MusicStudioNYC/lossless-compact/README.md

 recoverable rather than fatal.

-It ships as a Claude Code plugin (function hooks, 2.1.274+) and as an npm library, and is a fork of [tamaratran/fast-jev-compaction](https://github.com/tamaratran/fast-jev-compaction) (MIT) — see [UPSTREAM.md](UPSTREAM.md) for what was kept, fixed and diverged.
+It ships as a Claude Code plugin (function hooks, 2.1.274+) and as an npm library, and was inspired by [tamaratran/fast-jev-compaction](https://github.com/tamaratran/fast-jev-compaction) (MIT) — see [UPSTREAM.md](UPSTREAM.md) for what was kept, fixed and diverged.